lmagyar/prim-sync/README.md

 - CHANGED - The destination file changed after the decision is made to update it and before it replaced by the new content, this conflict will be handled on the next run.

 Notes:
-- File creation times (birthtime) are:
+- Local file creation times (birthtime) are:
   - preserved on Windows but not on Unix when the default restartable operation is used
   - unchanged when --overwrite-destination option is used
 - You can brainwash (ie. delete the state under the .prim-sync folder) between two runs.
 After this, the script will behave, as if the next run is the first run (see "first run" above).